The following post was written by Noya Lizor, who was Director of Content at Viola from 2014-2019.

 When I met Playbuzz’s founder Shaul Olmert at the startup’s headquarters in Tel Aviv a couple of months ago, I was curious about what the demeanor of a guy whose company has grown from 0 to 350 million users in just over a year would be.
-It’s an astounding achievement no matter how you look at it, or “bonkers” as one journalist put it (my favorite description so far).
+It’s an astounding achievement no matter how you look at it, or “bonkers” as one journalist put it.

 Needless to say, the sight of a thousand puzzle pieces laid out all over his couch, with the frame of the puzzle already starting to take shape on the adjacent coffee table – definitely threw me.

 “I’m used to doing a few different things at once” he said when I questioned him about the puzzle.
 “It just helps me relax and concentrate.”
 Obviously I thought it was odd, but then again, a sort of appropriate demonstration of playfulness from the guy who invented the term “Playful Content”.

 As the interview unfolded I was further surprised by the fact that although Shaul never stopped fiddling with the thousand-piece Marvel Comics puzzle (and making rather good progress in the hour and a half or so that we chatted) his answers to my questions were always on point and very well-articulated.
 Go figure.

 If you’re like most people on Facebook, then you’ve probably come across Playbuzz at one point or another even if you weren’t aware of it at the time.
 Perhaps it was through a friend proudly sharing the results of a personality quiz like “What Animal Were You In A Past Life?” or a list like “12 Crazy Toilet Facts That Will Blow Your Mind!” or a poll like “Who Wore It Better: Jay Z or Harry Styles?”